-Thousands of people in the world have risked including seitan in the diet, not only as a complement but as the basis of a balanced diet.
+Thousands of people in the world have risked including visit site seitan in the diet, not only as a complement but as the basis of a balanced diet.
 The results have been quite positive, but there are still medical circles and dieting forums that are not so convinced with him.

 The truth is that seitan gluten levels worry many people, because of the risk of allergies they pose.
 But is it really something that we should worry about?